 In marketing, we are taught to remember and revere the 4 Ps of the marketing mix, product, place, price, and promotion.
 Of course, packaging also plays a crucial role here.
 With that in mind, consider all of the print material that brands produce.
 Almost everything they print is imbued with their brand colors.
-But what about special effects finishes?
-Here are some helpful tips for printing special effects finishes.
+But what about special effects?
+Here are some helpful tips for printing special effects.

 A special effects finish allows you to enhance your packaging.
 To stand out.
 To grab attention.
 And to leave a lasting impression on customers and clients in a way they don’t often see these days.
 Everybody gets the standard packaging.
 That’s fine.
 But there is more that can be done.